Plymouth, Montserrat: Volcanic eruptions and abandonment

 The pyroclastic flows, lava, ash and other volcanic rock types were mostly compact, having a density similar to that of concrete.
 The removal of the overburden would have required the use of explosives, bulldozers and other resources too expensive for widespread use.
 It was anticipated that the soil underneath the hardened mud and lava would have been scorched and left completely non-arable by the intense heat of the pyroclastic flows.

 The government ordered the evacuation of Plymouth, with the Royal Navy assisting by taking the population to safety.
 The entire southern half of the island was declared an exclusion zone because of the continuing volcanic activity at the Soufrière Hills.
 The government of the island was moved north to the town of Brades, although Plymouth remains the de jure capital.
 As of 2013, a new port and capital are under construction at Little Bay, on the island's northwest coast.
 Daytime access to Plymouth has been permitted for some activities since about 2015, including sand and gravel extraction for construction projects.

 The total destruction of Plymouth caused severe economic problems for the island of Montserrat.
 Plymouth had been by far the largest settlement on the island, with a population of around 4,000 inhabitants, and as such had been the site of almost all the island's shops and services, in addition to having been its seat of government.

 Some of the lost facilities were subsequently rebuilt elsewhere on Montserrat, but this did not prevent emigration.
 Between 1995 and 2000, two-thirds of the island's total population was forced to flee, many of whom settled in the United Kingdom, leaving fewer than 1,200 people resident on the island as of 1997.
 The population figure has risen to nearly 5,000 by 2016.

 Geography

 Plymouth is situated on the lower southwest slope of the Soufrière Hills Volcano.
 It is well within the volcanic exclusion zone, which is considered wholly uninhabitable.

 Climate

-Plymouth has a tropical rainforest climate (Köppen: Af).
+Plymouth has a hot semiarid climate (Köppen: BSh).